EthanPeters96/FlavorWave/README.md

 | Thank You page               |                                    |                                              |        |        |          |
 | Thank You Message            | Automatic redirect                 | The user is redirected automatically         | Yes    | Yes    | -        |

-The site was also tested using dev tools on Google Chrome for responsiveness
+The site was also tested using dev tools on Google Chrome for responsiveness.

+Favicon does not work on live site however does work on local deployment.

 ### LightHouse

-I have tested my website using lighthouse
+I have tested my website using lighthouse.

 #### Home Page